siler23/MultiArchDockerKubernetes/docs/2-Best-Practice-Nodejs.md

-# 2. Making Node.js apps with Docker
+# 2. Building Best-practice Node.js Docker Images
 First, we will go over the icp-node-js-sample app and Dockerfile.
 Then, we will see Dockerfile best practices for nodejs using the basic hello world app from the Node.js site.

 ### Node.js Download for Later